micmejia/bible-dump/AMPC/Acts/Acts 3.md

-So repent (change your mind and purpose); turn around _and_ return [to God], that your sins may be erased (blotted out, wiped clean), that times of refreshing (of recovering from the effects of heat, of [^d]reviving with fresh air) may come from the presence of the Lord;
+So repent (change your mind and purpose); turn around _and_ return [to God], that your sins may be erased (blotted out, wiped clean), that times of refreshing (of recovering from the effects of heat, of reviving with fresh air) may come from the presence of the Lord;